mosaddiqdev/tempo/RESEARCH.md

 ## 6. Conclusion

-This research demonstrates that a minimalist new tab design consisting of a digital clock and progressive disclosure bookmark system is theoretically optimal based on cognitive psychology and HCI research.
+This research demonstrates that TEMPO's minimalist design consisting of a digital clock and progressive disclosure bookmark system is theoretically optimal based on cognitive psychology and HCI research.
 The deliberate exclusion of common features (weather, to-do lists, news feeds, background images) is supported by empirical evidence showing their negative impact on cognitive load, attention management, and productivity.

-Our design approach represents a research-based alternative to feature-rich commercial extensions, prioritizing cognitive wellness and productivity over feature quantity.
+TEMPO's design approach represents a research-based alternative to feature-rich commercial extensions, prioritizing cognitive wellness and productivity over feature quantity.
 The implementation serves as a practical application of established psychological and HCI principles.

 ### 6.1 Future Research